San Cristobal and Lobos Island, Galapagos, October 31, 2017

 After the museum I went to a cafe to contact Neinke, book a hotel in Guayaquil, check my email and the bus schedule to Trujillo.
 For 2 hours I tried to upload one blog post with no success.
 The Internet is so slow that you don't even want to bother.
 It was very frustrating but now things will just have to wait for another 2 days when I'm back to civilization!

-This afternoon, we went walking on Los Lobos and saw the female Magnificent frigate with a chick.
+This afternoon, we went walking on Los Lobos and saw a female Magnificent frigate with a chick.
 The Magnificent has a blue color around her eyes.
 The male has a purple sheen on his back feathers-

 A female blue footed boobie has a larger pupil than the male-